viktorilie/viktorilie/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=viktorilie" alt="viktorilie" /></a> </p>

-- 🔭 I’m currently working on **company projects** @ sevenITeen in Macedonia
+- 🔭 I’m currently working on **company projects** @ A1 in Macedonia

-- 🌱 I’m currently learning **React, .NET and everything related with web development**
+- 🌱 I’m currently learning and developing my skills in  **SQL, Linux Azure Synapsis and everything related with data**

 - 👨‍💻 All of my projects are available at [https://github.com/viktorilie](https://github.com/viktorilie)